 Olympic weightlifting is an official Olympic sport, which is where it got its name.
+The sport is built on just two lifts: the snatch and the clean and jerk.
 However, it’s not just a sport, it’s also a great tool for developing general athleticism, which is why you see it in programs like Starting Strength and CrossFit.

 However, Olympic weightlifting isn’t good for gaining muscle size or strength, which has made it unpopular with bodybuilders, powerlifters, strongmen, and most casual lifters.
 The time under tension, rep ranges, and training volume are too low to be good for building muscle or gaining strength.
 Plus, the weights are dropped instead of lowered, further reducing muscle growth.
 Because of this, even professional Olympic weightlifters tend to use lifts like the front squat for gaining muscle size and strength.

 However, once we’re big and strong, the Olympic lifts can teach us to generate force more quickly—to explode into action.
 This makes it great for sprinters, football players, and, of course, CrossFitters.
 In fact, CrossFit is largely responsible for Olympic weightlifting’s recent surge in popularity.

 Olympic barbells have a few key features that make them great for the sport of Olympic weightlifting and for CrossFit:

 - Mild knurling: with many (but not all) Olympic barbells, the knurling is smoother to prevent it from grinding into our hands when throwing and catching the barbell.
 But when doing heavier lifts for more repetitions, this makes the barbell more likely to slip out of our hands.